gautamdhameja/substrate-rbac/readme.md

 # Substrate Role-based Access Control Pallet

-A [Substrate](https://github.com/paritytech/substrate) pallet implementing role-based access control and permissions for Substrate extrisic calls.
+A [Substrate](https://github.com/paritytech/substrate) pallet implementing role-based access control and permissions for Substrate extrinsic calls.

 The filtering of incoming extrinsics and their sender accounts is done at the transaction queue validation layer, using the `SignedExtension` trait.